Top Pick for

-This kit features a heavy-duty frame, monocrystalline panels, and adjustable legs for ease of use.
-It's also picked up an average score of 4.3/5 from over 70 BCF customer reviews, so it's our pick as the best portable solar panel for RVs.
+This kit features a heavy-duty frame, monocrystalline panels and adjustable legs for ease of use.
+It has an average score of 4.3/5 from over 70 BCF customer reviews, so it's our pick as the best portable solar panel for RVs.

 This 260W kit from XTM includes all the essentials you need for portable power on the road.
-It features 260W monocrystalline panels, a 5-metre lead to allow for flexibility with panel placement, a 90cm lead with an alligator clip, and a 12V/20A PWM regulator that has an IP67 rating to ensure that it's dustproof and waterproof.
-Maximum output is 14.09A.
+It features 260W monocrystalline panels, a 5m lead to allow for flexibility with panel placement, a 90cm lead with an alligator clip and a 12V/20A PWM regulator that has an IP67 rating for dust- and waterproofing.
+The maximum output is 14.09A.

 The panels sit in an anodised aluminium frame, and there are adjustable legs so you can angle them towards the sun.
-And when you need to pack up camp and hit the road again, the kit folds away and can be stored in its own carry bag.
+When you need to pack up camp and hit the road again, the kit folds away and can be stored in its own carry bag.

 And while this kit is priced at $350, Club BCF members (it's free to join) could pick it up for $270 at the time of writing.

 The BigBlue charger we chose as our best overall pick is well worth a look if you're searching for a portable solar panel to take hiking.
-But so too is the Goal Zero Nomad 7 Plus, a highly-rated alternative with plenty of impressive selling points.
+So too is the Goal Zero Nomad 7 Plus, a highly rated alternative with plenty of impressive selling points.

-This has seen it pick up more than its fair share of positive customer reviews.
+It has more than its fair share of positive customer reviews.
 The Nomad Plus range has an average rating of 4.5/5 from 570 Google reviews and an average score of 4.3/5 from more than 240 Amazon customer reviews.
 And that's why it takes the win here as the best portable solar panel for hiking.

 Weighing in at just 357g, this panel certainly isn't going to slow you down too much on a long hike.
-It comes with a detachable kickstand that allows you to angle your Nomad 7 Plus panel to catch maximum sunlight, and this takes its total weight to a still very manageable 459g.
-When folded away, this unit measures 16.5 x 22.23 x 1.9 cm.
+It comes with a detachable kickstand that allows you to angle your Nomad 7 Plus panel to catch maximum sunlight and this takes its total weight to a still manageable 459g.
+When folded away, this unit measures 16.5x22.23x1.9cm.

-There's also a Solar Intensity Indicator to help you find the best conditions for charging, making this an excellent portable solar panel for your next hiking adventure.
+There's also a solar intensity indicator to help you find the best conditions for charging, making this an excellent choice for your next hiking adventure.

 Looking for a simple and convenient way to keep your phone charged while you're on the go?
 We recommend checking out the ENEGON Solar Charger.

-This solar power bank lets you charge up to three devices at once, has been designed to withstand tough outdoor use, and can also be charged by USB when needed.
-It's also earned itself an average 4.5/5 from over 85 global Amazon customer ratings, including several buyers in Australia.
-With all this in mind, the ENEGON Solar Charger is our top pick as the best portable solar panel for phones.
+This solar power bank lets you charge up to 3 devices at once, has been designed to withstand tough outdoor use, and can also be charged by USB when needed.
+It also earned an average 4.5/5 from over 85 global Amazon customer ratings, including several buyers in Australia.
+With this in mind, the ENEGON Solar Charger is our top pick as the best portable solar panel for phones.

-The ENEGON Solar Charger features a built-in 26800mAh Li-polymer battery and is designed for off-grid adventures like camping.
-You can charge this power bank using the built-in solar panel, plus also power it up via USB charging if needed.
+The ENEGON Solar Charger has a built-in 26800mAh Li-polymer battery and is designed for off-grid adventures like camping.
+You can charge this power bank using the built-in solar panel plus power it up via USB charging if needed.

-When you need to charge your devices, the ENEGON Solar Charger can be used to provide power to three devices simultaneously, with three 3.1A outputs (one type-C and two USB) available.
-It's also ruggedly built, and features an IP65 rating that indicates it isn't afraid of the tough stuff.
+When you need to charge your devices, the ENEGON Solar Charger has 3 available 3.1A outputs – 1 type-C and 2 USB.
+It's also ruggedly built and features an IP65 rating that indicates it isn't afraid of the tough stuff.

 Another handy feature is a built-in 18-LED flashlight.
-This includes soft, SOS and strobe modes as well as regular lighting, making it a very useful piece of kit for your next camping trip.
+This includes soft, SOS and strobe modes as well as regular lighting.

 Some buyers report that this isn't the lightest solar power bank going around, so it may not be the best option if you're setting out on a long hike and want to keep your pack as light as possible.
-Otherwise, there are plenty of good reasons why the ENEGON Solar Charger is well worth a closer look.
+Otherwise, the ENEGON Solar Charger is still worth a closer look.

 If you're planning to keep electrical devices running and will be away from a regular power source, then portable solar panels are a great investment.